-2.4.113.13 Affordable Housing
+3.13 Affordable Housing

-- 1. In order to maintain and enhance a healthy and complete community, the City will make provisions for an adequate range of housing type and affordability options by: - a) i) establishing and implementing minimum housing targets for the provision of housing that is affordable to low and moderate income households, in consultation with the County of Wellington; and - b) ii) permitting and facilitating all forms of housing required to meet social, health and well-being requirements, including special needs requirements of current and future residents. - ITEM 19: The purpose of 'Item 19' is to renumber Section 2.4.12 Employment Lands to Section 3.14 and amend to update references to policy numbers and add policies related to regeneration areas and Greenfield area density targets.
+- 1. In order to maintain and enhance a healthy and complete community, the City will make provisions for an adequate range of housing types and affordability options by: - establishing and implementing minimum housing targets for the provision of housing that is affordable to low and moderate income households, in consultation with the County of Wellington; and - ii) permitting and facilitating all forms of housing required to meet social, health and well-being requirements, including special needs requirements of current and future residents.